-Today, we’re talking about burnout which is something very personal and very important in the grand scheme of the medical world and the premed world.
-Allison joins us to talk about her experience with burnout during residency and we talk about how you can cope during your own stressful times along the path to becoming a physician.
+Today, we’re talking about burnout, which is something very personal and very important in the medical world and the premed world.
+Allison joins us to talk about her experience with burnout during residency, and we talk about how you can cope during your own stressful times along the path to becoming a physician.

-I’ve talked to a burnout expert before back on Episode 47 and we went through some free dance exercises and some other things.
-But I wanted to talk about burnout from a personal standpoint; so I have Allison on the show to talk about her experience, what we experienced together going through that, and then how we can transition this and help the student though whatever they may be going through.
+I’ve talked to a burnout expert before back on Episode 47, and we went through some free dance exercises and some other things.
+But I wanted to talk about burnout from a personal standpoint, too.
+So I’m having Allison on the show to talk about her experience, what we learned going through that together, and then how you can deal with whatever you may be going through.

 Allison didn’t know what was happening except that she felt bad.
 She didn’t have time to sit around and feel sorry for herself.
 She was dealing with trying to take care of really sick people and didn’t have time to focus on herself.